Assistant Professor of Archaeology

-Harrower's current fieldwork in Oman and Ethiopia includes a 3-year NASA-funded study of long-term water histories of early civilizations using a combination of archaeological survey (exploration) and satellite imagery analysis.
-In Ethiopia, investigations have recently concentrated on pre-Aksumite through late-Aksumite (1000 BC to 700 AD) settlement patterns, and excavations of the newly discovered ancient town of Baita Semati.
-In Oman, recent research has involved wide-ranging archaeological survey and 3D modelling of a megalithic Bronze Age (Umm an-Nar Period) tower monument that dates to approximately 2400 BC.
+Harrower's current fieldwork in Oman and Ethiopia includes a NASA-funded study of long-term water histories using a combination of archaeological survey (exploration) and satellite imagery analysis.
+In Ethiopia, investigations have recently concentrated on Pre-Aksumite through Late-Aksumite (1000 BC to 700 AD) settlement patterns, and excavations of the newly discovered ancient town of Beita Semati.
+In Oman, recent research has involved wide-ranging archaeological survey along with satellite imagery detection of copper resources and past irrigation.

 Harrower, M., M. Senn, and J. McCorriston (2014) Tombs, Triliths and Oases: Spatial Analysis of the Arabian Human Social Dynamics Project (AHSD), Archaeological Survey 2009-2010.
 Journal of Oman Studies 18: 145-151.